kounch/homebridge-avea-bulb/README.md

 This would mean that the Bluetooth ID is `87b6038e5f42`.

 \*Changing the `name` in `config.json` will create a new device instead of renaming the existing one in HomeKit.
 It's strongly recommended that you rename the bulb using a HomeKit app only.
 The name used for homebridge has nothing to do with the one used with the Avea App.
 It will be the name that shows up when the device appears in HomeKit.

+### Troubleshooting

+#### Error: Could not start scanning, state is unauthorized (not poweredOn)

+This error appears if the bluetooth library cannot find or access your bluetooth interface.
+This can happen if you're not running homebridge as root.

+To solve it you must have the setcap command installed and the use the following command

+    sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)

 ---